-Mattress Dimensions: Which Bed Size Is Right For You?
+Mattress Sizes and Dimensions: Which Bed Size Is Right For You?

 In this guide, we illustrate the dimensions of all six standard mattress sizes to help you choose the best one for your needs.
 We also answer some commonly asked questions when it comes to bed sizes and choosing a mattress.

 A twin mattress is the smallest bed on the market at 38 inches wide and 75 inches long.
 Its compact footprint makes it ideal for single sleepers — either children or adults with small spaces like a studio apartment.

 Best for: kids, bunk beds or single sleepers.